• Full fare

 ConnecTransit is part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment — particularly in disadvantaged communities.

-To create a community‐driven sustainable transportation equity plan that clearly defines community‐identified transit‐related needs within the San Bernardino Valley region (including in disadvantaged communities) and prioritizes transit and related community projects for implementation that are equitable and that increase the sustainability of the transportation system.
+Through outreach and engagement activities, focused on reaching and listening to communities and individuals with the greatest mobility needs, the ConnecTransit Plan team created a community‐driven sustainable transportation equity plan that clearly defines community‐identified transit‐related needs within the San Bernardino Valley region (including in disadvantaged communities).
+The plan prioritizes transit and related community projects for implementation that are equitable and that increase the sustainability of the transportation system.

 CCI logo